KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 Two types of tokens can be sold:

-Many ICOs today do not offer such coins because transactions with them require compliance with a number of laws.
+2. Security Tokens (Tokens) Unlike protocol tokens, these tokens are registered digital securities.
+Many ICOs today do not offer such coins, because transactions with them require compliance with a number of laws.
 But other developers see a great future in working with tokenized assets.
-This means that the initial generation of tokens will already imply some form of investment income.
-T. e. will be sold, in fact, shares of the business
+The consequence of this will be that the initial generation of tokens will already imply some form of investment income, т.е. will be sold, in fact, shares of the business.

-The problem to be solved
+The problem being solved

-The KYC procedure solves several problems:
+KYC procedure solves a number of problems:

 • Increased lending to the banking system.

-Legalization in the long term.
+Legalization in the Long Run

 Expansion of coverage.